On Sunday 26th May there is drone activity up to 100m to the eastern end of the airfield between 08:30 – 10:00 and 17:00 – 18:30 local.

 N 50°40.68′ / W 1°6.57′

 The main hard runway is orientated 30/12 and is 827m long.
-A parallel grass runway is available, however do not use the 23/05 grass runway as it is is currently unserviceable.
-See ‘Summery of Services‘ below
+A parallel grass runway is available, however do not use the 23/05 grass, rather, call to obtain condition and serviceability first.
+See ‘Summary of Services‘ below.

 VGC no longer conducts gliding operations from Bembridge, however there are a number of resident power aircraft operating throughout the week.
 Also model flying can be active at any time of the day to the North side of the airfield, up to 500 feet agl.